 Here are some quick do-it-yourself potting mixes:

-· Compost mix: mix 3 parts (such as a gallon) garden soil, 3 parts compost, 2 parts builder’s sand.
+· Compost mix: mix 3 parts (such as a gallon) of garden soil, 3 parts of compost, and 2 parts of builder’s sand.

-· Soilless fertilized mix: 1 part horticultural grade vermiculite and 1 part shredded peat moss, add a half spoonful or so of ground dolomite limestone, a half spoonful of superphosphate, and a half spoonful 5-10-5 fertilizer; mix thoroughly.
+· Soilless fertilized mix: 1 part horticultural grade vermiculite and 1 part aged compost, add a half spoonful or so of ground dolomite limestone, a half spoonful of superphosphate, and a half spoonful 5-10-5 fertilizer; mix thoroughly.
 This is a good mix for hanging baskets or window boxes.

 Fill the container to about 2 inches below the rim allowing enough room for watering.

 Good Products for Raised Bed Growing at Amazon:

 - Walk-In Greenhouse Tunnel 15x7x7

 - Like large tomato plants, compact tomatoes require 6 to 8 hours of sunlight each day—especially if you are growing for optimal flavor.

 - Also like large tomato plants, compact tomatoes require consistent moisture for steady, even growth and maximum flavor.
 Keep the soil in your containers evenly moist—meaning do not let it dry out or get soggy.